Fake Smart Marketing

 The pattern

-Across every teardown, the same mistakes appear:
+Across every breakdown, the same mistakes appear:

 Jargon that sounds smart but says nothing